goauthentik/authentik/website/docs/advanced/tenancy.md

 -   Files are isolated on a per-tenant basis, with each tenant folder named according to the schema_name.
 For example, `/media/t_example`.
 The same is true regardless of the storage backend.

--   Using an [embedded outpost](../outposts/embedded/embedded.mdx) with multi-tenancy is not currently suppported.
+-   Using an [embedded outpost](../outposts/embedded/embedded.mdx) with multi-tenancy is not currently supported.
 Disable the embedded outpost with `AUTHENTIK_OUTPOSTS__DISABLE_EMBEDDED_OUTPOST=true` configuration setting.

 ## Usage